juliusikkala/libKTX/README.md

 You can see the remaining license info at `LICENSE.md`.

 The only actual code that is made by me here is `meson.build`, which you do not have to use.
 It is licensed under the MIT license.
-It servers as a minimal example of how to build the library, but you should probably just write build scripts for your chosen build system.
+It serves as a minimal example of how to build the library, but you should probably just write build scripts for your chosen build system.